 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where cadmoindite typically forms.
+Look in volcanic fumaroles country, the host setting where cadmoindite typically forms.
 If you start seeing cadmium sulfide, sulfur in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.